 Modelling and Simulation

-These capabilities are often applied at the early stages of an investigation, supporting option screening, pathway exploration and trend analysis.
-This helps organisations understand the implications of different choices before committing significant time or resources, and ensures that market and policy realities are embedded in technical assessments.
-Bridging component-level models with system-wide considerations reveals interactions and constraints that would otherwise remain hidden.
+These capabilities are typically applied at the early stages of an investigation, supporting option screening, pathway exploration, and trend analysis.
+This enables organisations to assess the implications of different choices before committing significant resources.